 Undoubtedly one of the best Indian web series to have been produced in recent times, Made in Heaven chronicles the lives, lies, and mistakes of two wedding planners and friends, Tara and Karan.
 What set the show apart was the nuanced portrayal of issues such as adultery, Section 377, wealth gap, and sexual abuse; along with a very realistic, entertaining and thought-provoking representation of the Indian wedding circus.

 India’s first black-and-white web series presented a hilariously honest story of the infamous coaching institutes of Kota, and the rat race to clear engineering examinations.
 With refreshing characters (Jeetu Bhaiya FTW!) and relatable dialogues, the series was a reminder of our school friendships and the fear of entrance examinations.

 Despite a deluge of ‘spy thriller movies’, Manoj Bajpayee starrer The Family Man had us hooked.
 And the primary reason for that was a well-scripted plot and an amazing array of characters (lead and supporting).
 And of course, Manoj Bajpayee’s stellar performance.

-Based on a real-life story, Kaafir was a mature and bold take on the volatile, heartbreaking Kashmir situation - shared through the lens of a civilian mistakenly held across the border.
-Kaafir is not just a beautifully woven story, but considering the current socio-political situation, an extremely important one as well - and one that greatly benefits from powerful performances by Dia Mirza and Mohit Raina.
+Based on a real-life story, Kaafir was a mature and bold take on the volatile, heartbreaking Kashmir situation – shared through the lens of a civilian mistakenly held across the border.
+The Indian web series Kaafir is not just a beautifully woven story, but considering the current socio-political situation, an extremely important one as well – and one that greatly benefits from powerful performances by Dia Mirza and Mohit Raina.